Natural Homemade First-Aid Ointment

 How to Make Your Own Natural First-Aid Ointment

-If you don’t have beeswax and vitamin E on hand, consider giving the recipe a try with Waxelene.
-An all natural (GMO-free) alternative to petroleum jelly that can be picked up at your local health food store and several drug stores.
+If you don’t have beeswax and vitamin E on hand, you can use Waxelene or Unpetroleum Jelly.
+These are natural (GMO-free) alternatives to petroleum jelly generally found at your local health food or drug store.

-1) Place all ingredients (except for the essential oils) in a double boiler.
-(You could also place a mason jar into a pot of water on the stovetop.)
+1) Place all ingredients (except for the essential oils) in a double boiler or a mason jar in a pot of water on the stovetop.

-2) Stir gently until the mixture has become liquid and clear.
+2) Stir gently until the mixture becomes liquid and clear.

 4) Stir and pour into a sterilized storage container.